How to Sleep with Tinnitus: Best Strategies

 • A Quiet Environment – During the day, hearing ambient sounds—like traffic, conversations, or background music—help mask tinnitus.
 At night, when background noise fades, the brain perceives tinnitus as louder due to the contrast enhancement effect.
 This is a well-documented auditory phenomenon where the brain amplifies a sound when it lacks competing input.

 • Stress System Activation – If stress or anxiety accumulates throughout the day, the nervous system remains in a heightened state of alertness, preventing the body from transitioning into a relaxed, sleep-ready state.
-This can increase thalamocortical dysrhythmia, a neural pattern linked to both tinnitus and insomnia, further reinforcing the cycle.

 This combination of auditory contrast enhancement, attentional focus, and nervous system activation leads to increased frustration and difficulty sleeping, fueling a cycle of tinnitus sleep anxiety.